136MasterNR/Battles-of-Batch/README.md

 </div>

-Battles of Batch is a game which runs on Window's DOS terminal version 10.
-It's an RPG text game, where you fight enemies in various battles.
+Battles of Batch is a RPG text game built for the Windows MS-DOS terminal version 10.
+Wanderers fight in various battles against a variety of enemies as they progress through the game.
+They can complete quests, acquire new items and weapons, and experience the game's story.
 ##### The project was initiated by 136MasterNR on August 13, 2021.

 ## Download/Installation Process, Requirements & Notes
   - **Download manually here**: [battlesofbatch-latest.zip](https://raw.githubusercontent.com/136MasterNR/HTS-Studios/main/get-download/battlesofbatch-latest.zip) [LATEST RELEASE]

 Battles of Batch is currently only available on Windows, with a required command line version at least 10.0.1 and higher.<br/>

-**It is not recommended to launch in Windows Terminal.**
+**It is not recommended to launch in the new Windows Terminal as it changes a lot of text display features.
+This was made specifically for Command Line!**

 This project uses [ANSI](https://www.robvanderwoude.com/ansi.php) as a text formatter.
-We use [ANSI](https://www.robvanderwoude.com/ansi.php) to format the colors on the window and manage displayed text.
-It is required for almost anything to work properly.
+It's used to manage displayed text and colors on the console.
+It's required for almost any display-related feature to work as intended.

 Please note that downloading the game from the source code is not recommended because it contains features which are not yet finished or tested out.
-The source code also contains files that are not added to the original game, which can make it unstable.
+Additionally, github changes the file formats which will most likely cause the scripts to break in many ways, to the point that it can be dangerous.
 Please consider downloading by using a release instead!

 # About
 ### Contact (#1.0)